raspberrypilearning/blender-snowman/en/step_5.md

 ![Arrow end handles](images/blender-handles-menu-1.png)

-+ Position the nose properly using the blue, green and red handles.
++ Position the nose properly using the blue, green, and red handles.

 ![Position the nose](images/blender-rotate-cone-3.png)